-- Maintenance of good orchard hygiene by removing and destroying infected plant material and planting resistant varieties are two cultural practices recommended. - Ant control is used to minimize the spread of the disease to healthy plants. - In Malaysia fruits are sprayed with copper sulphate and drenched in Naphthalene Acetic Acid (NAA) at low concentrations to reduce the incidence of fruit collapse (DoA 2009). - Incidence of 0-40% of the two diseases in Malaysia and the establishment in all pineapple growing areas of that country, in spite of these cultural practices and control measures, indicate that these measures are not able to fully prevent establishment in new locations if the pest enters and transfers to a suitable host.
+- Maintenance of good orchard hygiene by removing and destroying infected plant material and planting resistant varieties are two cultural practices recommended.
+The majority of pineapples grown in Australia are moderately resistant varieties although there is a move towards varieties that may be more susceptible. - Ant control is used to minimise the spread of the disease from infected to healthy plants in the fields in Malaysia.
+Field ant control is not standard practice in Australian pineapple production, except in the event of an exotic ant incursion under quarantine control. - The incidence of 0-40% of the two diseases in Malaysia and the establishment in all pineapple growing areas of that country, in spite of these cultural practices and control measures, indicates that these measures are not able to fully prevent establishment in new locations.